-Anyway, Let’s look at his ‘ridiculous’ promises upclose and see how ‘ludicrous’ they are.
+Anyway, Let’s look at his ‘ridiculous’ promises upclose and see how ‘ludicrous’ they really are.

 This idea, contrary to what most of the elite think is neither stupid no ludicrous to village dwellers but even in a general sense.
-80 percent of Ugandans rely on Agriculture as their source of livelihood.
-95 percent of these do it on a small, subsistence scale.
-The hoe is the most used farm implement in 90 percent of the farming.
+80 percent of Ugandans still rely on Agriculture as their source of livelihood.
+95 percent of them do it on a small, subsistence scale.
+Due to averpopulation and land fragmentation as a natural consequence, The hand-held hoe is still the most used farm implement in 90 percent of the farming.
 Hoes therefore are an important ‘asset’ in a typical Ugandan household.

-Giving sh.2milion to every village Malwa (local brew) group.
+2. Giving sh.2milion to every village Malwa group.

 Malwa groups are mostly prevalent in Northern and Eastern Uganda but even in the West, South, Central and other parts f the country, the sense of community and togetherness that social drinking brings should not be underestimated.
 By promising these groups money, Mr. Museveni, (who, by the way, doesn’t drink alcohol) identifies with these people.
 To them he is not judging or patronizing them like other elites would do.
-He is acknowledging their existence, and, by suggesting to them that their dinking group can be an avenue for economic enterprise in the mould of other social-based rural micro finance initiatives (however dishonest his suggestion is), they see him as a guy altruistically trying to help them.
+He is acknowledging their existence, and, by suggesting to them that their drinking group can be an avenue for economic enterprise in the mould of other social-based rural micro finance initiatives (however dishonest his intentions might be), they see him as a guy altruistically trying to help them.

-We can talk about the governance ethics of this.
-Isn’t it sad that after 30 years in power, the NRM regime has failed to transform Agriculture from merely being for subsistent survival?
+We can debate the governance ethics of this for sure.
+E.g. Isn’t it sad that after 30 years in power the NRM regime has failed to transform Agriculture from merely being for subsistent survival to commercial income generation?
 Of course that’s a valid point.
 Why does Museveni personalize development?
 Why can’t he have an institutional response to these problems instead of a personalized one?
 That’s also a valid point.

 Mr. Museveni doesn’t care what the largely urban based, educated elite think of him.
-He knows they never vote for him anyway!
+He knows they never vote for him anyway ((if they vote at all!).
 Since 2001, the opposition has always beaten him in most urban areas.
 “His people” are people like my grandfather who resides in rural Kisoro.
 For these, a hoe, (and a mug of Malwa to carry along when going to till the fields in the morning) is anything but a ridiculous gesture.

-As for the elite (which doesn’t even vote), it should have perspective when analyzing politics of a hybrid regime like ours.
+As for the elite, my advice would be that it should have perspective when analyzing politics of a hybrid regime like ours.